B13rg/B13rg.github.io/_posts/2019-4-3-Life-of-MS-DOS.md

 86-DOS was originally developed by Seattle Computer Products (SCP) beginning in April of 1980.
 It was originally named QDOS (Quick and Dirty Operating System), but was changed to 86-DOS once they began shipping in August of 1980.
 It was first developed to be packaged with CPM's 8086 computer kit.
-SCP originally wanted to simply use Digital Reasearch's 8086 version of CP/M, but with an uncertain release date SCP made the decision to develop an OS themselves.
+SCP originally wanted to simply use Digital Research's 8086 version of CP/M, but with an uncertain release date SCP made the decision to develop an OS themselves.
 While writing it, the programmer Tim Paterson referenced the manual for CP/M-80 which explains why CP/M and QDOS were so alike.
-Because of its simularity to CP/M, it was easy to port programs orginally designed for CP/M on 8080 and Z80 processors to QDOS, which targeted 8086 processors.
+Because of its similarity to CP/M, it was easy to port programs originally designed for CP/M on 8080 and Z80 processors to QDOS, which targeted 8086 processors.
 Development of the software ended up taking only 6 weeks.

-QDOS 0.11 was released in August of 1980, which is when it was renamed to bettern known 86-DOS.
+QDOS 0.11 was released in August of 1980, which is when it was renamed to 86-DOS.
 Microsoft ended up licensing it from SCP in December of 1980 and in May of the following year hired Tim Patterson to assist in porting it to the IBM PC.
-A month before Microsofts new operating system was release, they purchased all rights to 86-DOS from SCP for only $50,000.
+A month before Microsoft's new operating system was release, they purchased all rights to 86-DOS from SCP for only $50,000.
 After settling a lawsuit over the deal with SCP, Microsoft later ended up paying a total $1 million.
 Microsoft took it's adapted 86-DOS 1.14, created MS-DOS 1.10/1.14, and licensed it to IBM who sold by IBM under the name PC DOS 1.0.